 Coding is one such task.
 Even bloggers who do everything on their blogs still must outsource complex coding.
 Blog design or redesign is another involved and potentially difficult task that most bloggers outsource.

 So as a blogger, you must strike a balance.
-You need to be willing to do almost everything on your blog, with the emphasis on almost.
+You need to be willing to do almost everything on your blog, emphasizing almost.
 Some things are just too technical and complicated.
 You may be able to do it, but it could take weeks or months instead of the hours it would take someone who knows what they’re doing.

-Embrace the fact that as a blogger, you’ll be doing it all while understanding that occasionally there will be something you’ll have to outsource.
+Embrace that as a blogger, you’ll be doing it all while understanding that occasionally there will be something you’ll have to outsource.

 3. Network in person